-AERMOD estimates 1-hour average O_3 concentrations for the operational period.
-Eight-hour O_3 moving averages were calculated based on these 1-hour concentrations.
+AERMOD estimates 1-hour average O3 concentrations for the operational period.
+Eight-hour O3 moving averages were calculated based on these 1-hour concentrations.

-Fence Line O3 Levels.
-Fence line O3 data at three site fence lines (north, east, and south) have been collected since 1998.
-There are some limitations in interpreting these data, due to limitations in the sampling and analysis protocols, as discussed in Appendix C. Therefore, data for these three fence line monitors have not been used for the analyses in this EA.
+Fence Line O_3 Levels.
+Fence line O_3 data at three site fence lines (north, east, and south) have been collected since 1998.
+There is some difficulty in interpreting these data, due to limitations in the sampling and analysis protocols, as discussed in Appendix C. Therefore, data for these three fence line monitors have not been used for the analyses in this EA.

 Background O3 Levels.
-For this assessment, hourly and 8-hour average O_3 concentrations at the site west monitor are used as background levels.
-This monitor is part of the WDNR and U.S. EPA monitoring network, and hourly and 8-hour average O_3 data are available through these sources (EPA 2005; Dinsmore 2005).
+For this assessment, hourly and 8-hour average O3 concentrations at the site west monitor are used as background levels.
+This monitor is part of the WDNR and U.S. EPA monitoring network, and hourly and 8-hour average O3 data are available through these sources (EPA 2005; Dinsmore 2005).

 The O_3 concentration at the site west monitor may contain a component from site emissions when winds blew from the site O_3 rings toward the monitor (i.e., when winds are from any direction between the northeast and south, clockwise) and fumigation is occurring.
-About onethird of the time, monitored concentrations at this location include some contribution from site operations.
+About one-third of the time, monitored concentrations at this location include some contribution from site operations.
 Analyses presented in Appendix C indicate that the O_3 levels at the site west monitor are impacted by site emissions when winds are from the northeast to south and fumigation is occurring, but that the site contribution does not increase the monitored O_3 level by a significant amount.

-A 50th percentile (median; levels would exceed this value 50% of the time) 1-hour background level of O_3 for the site was estimated to be about 40 parts per billion by volume (ppb), on the basis of monitoring data from the site west monitor, using only hourly values when fumigation was occurring (see Appendix C, Table C-2).
-The 90th percentile level for the 1-hour background O_3 levels was estimated as 58 ppb (hourly O_3 levels would only exceed this value 10% of the time).
-The 100th percentile (maximum) 1-hour O_3 background value was 80 ppb.
+A 50^{th} percentile (median; levels would exceed this value 50% of the time) 1-hour background level of O_3 for the site was estimated to be about 40 parts per billion by volume (ppb), on the basis of monitoring data from the site west monitor, using only hourly values when fumigation was occurring (see Appendix C, Table C-2).
+The 90^{th} percentile level for the 1-hour background O_3 levels was estimated as 58 ppb (hourly O_3 levels would only exceed this value 10% of the time).
+The 100^{th} percentile (maximum) 1-hour O_3 background value was 80 ppb.

-Similarly, a 50th percentile (median) daily maximum 8-hour background level of O_3 concentrations for the site was estimated to be about 41 ppb, including only daily maximum values for days that included 1 or more fumigation hours (Appendix C, Table C-3).
-The 90th percentile level for the daily maximum 8-hour background O_3 concentration was estimated as 59 ppb.
-The 100th percentile (maximum) daily maximum 8-hour O_3 concentration was 77 ppb.
+Similarly, a 50^{th} percentile (median) daily maximum 8-hour background level of O_3 concentrations for the site was estimated to be about 41 ppb, including only daily maximum values for days that included 1 or more fumigation hours (Appendix C, Table C-3).
+The 90^{th} percentile level for the daily maximum 8-hour background O_3 concentration was estimated as 59 ppb.
+The 100^{th} percentile (maximum) daily maximum 8-hour O_3 concentration was 77 ppb.